Table of Contents Hide

 Immediate medication or consultation is very much required as little negligence can risk the infection spreading from one toe to other and even on hands and nails.
 Beware, in some rare cases this contagious disease can spread on hands, this is called Tinea manum.
 Touching the affected area and not washing hands increases the chance of this rare complicated infection.
 Washing hands with medicated soap and warm water are highly recommended.

 Best way to treat athlete’s foot

-Over-the-counter (OTC) topical antifungal medications are one of the most used and proven ways to treat Athlete’s foot.
+Over-the-counter (OTC) topical antifungal medications are one of the most used and proven ways to treat Athlete’s feet.
 In case OTC medications are not able to tackle the fungal infection, you may consult your doctor to get topical or other oral prescription-strength antifungal treatment.
-At times, your doctor can directly recommend home treatments to eliminate the infection based on athlete’s foot symptoms.
+At times, your doctor can directly recommend home treatments to eliminate the infection based on the athlete’s foot symptoms.

 - Miconazole (Desenex)

 - Tolnaftate (Tinactin)

 - Clotrimazole (Lotrimin AF)